Kartik-0001-Saini/ExamEvolution/README.md

-# ExamEval
+# ExamEvolution

-ExamEval is an **AI-powered exam evaluation system** that automates subjective answer evaluation, provides detailed feedback, and generates analytics for educators.
+ExamEvolution is an **AI-powered exam evaluation system** that automates subjective answer evaluation, provides detailed feedback, and generates analytics for educators.

 This **frontend** is built using **React, React Router, Tailwind CSS, and Heroicons**, ensuring a modern, clean, and responsive user interface.